AnushkaG2509/soma-lab/index.md

 {% capture text %}

 Our publications span technology development, computational methods, and disease-focused studies.
-Read more about our recent work on development of a new spatial transcriptomics platform, adipose tissue dysfunction in obesity, and integrative analysis of single-cell and single-nuclei RNA-seq datasets.
+Read more about our recent work on a new spatial transcriptomics platform, adipose tissue dysfunction in obesity, and integrative analysis of scRNA-seq and snRNA-seq datasets.
 {%
   include button.html
   link="Publications"